shivajivarma/bus-reservation-system/db/README.md

 Database Setup
 ==============

-Create user (You can create new user with custom username and password, but make sure you update the information of user in ```src/main/resources/spring-jdbc.xml```):
+Create database user (You can create new user with custom username and password, but make sure you update the information of user in ```src/main/resources/spring-jdbc.xml```):
 * username: admin
 * password: admin